 He has also involved F&M students in his research.
-One book, A Thematic Locator for the Works of Jean-Baptiste Lully, was published with a student listed as co-author.
+One book, A Thematic Locator of the Works of Jean-Baptiste Lully, was published with a student listed as co-author.

 He is active in a number of professional organizations, and he is past President of the Society for Seventeenth-Century Music.
 He was Editor-in-Chief for seven years of the Journal of Seventeenth-Century Music, a leader for scholarly web publication in musicology.
 He is founding Editor-in-Chief for Oxford Bibliographies: Music.